 Morphosis was looking to create a striking, sustainable new office space in the heart of Culver City.
-This architecture firm is well known for creating cutting-edge buildings to exacting standards, and BuroHappold Engineering was brought in to help them realize these credentials for their headquarters.
+This architecture firm is well known for creating cutting-edge buildings to exacting standards, and BuroHappold was brought in to help them realize these credentials for their headquarters.

 As net zero energy along with a high occupant satisfaction were top priorities for our client, our engineers worked closely with them to develop optimum solutions across a range of challenges.
 Initially, the sunny climate meant that solar heat gain was a concern.
 The team worked to create solutions to this challenge and create new means of ventilation.

-Having mitigated the negative impact of the sun’s rays, we then harnessed them as a source of renewable energy by mounting a 2,800 ft2 expandable photovoltaic system on the roof.
+Having mitigated the negative impact of the sun’s rays, we then harnessed them as a source of renewable energy by mounting a 2,800ft2 expandable photovoltaic system on the roof.
 This has the capability to fulfill most of the building’s energy requirements.
 Our ventilation strategy was revolutionary, incorporating Monodraught® Windcatchers – the first ever installed in the US – into the roof.
 Adapted from ventilation methods used in desert environments, these are louvered steel boxes containing interior cross blades that both draw cool air into the building and extract hot air out.

 The design methods implemented at the Morphosis Studio not only work to reduce electricity demands but also to create high quality spaces that aim to improve the working environment for the occupants.
 For example, an emphasis on daylighting through diffused skylights and daylight control sensors not only improves energy efficiency, but also connects workers to circadian rhythms, which impact on the levels of wakefulness during the day.

-When we integrate our engineering specialisms around a core theme (we call these Service Offers), the benefits to the client multiply.
+When we integrate our specialist teams around an approach, the benefits to the client multiply